carlosdubus/gamesearch/README.md

 The search by name is done using an inverted index, see `gamesearch/index.py`.
 Each game name is split into tokens, each token contains a list of (game_id, position) tuples.
 For each token, a list of game_ids and position is saved in a file in data/games/index directory.
 The game ids are in ascending order.

-To query compount words, I intersect the game_ids set for each token.
+To query compound words, I intersect the game_ids set for each token.
 See `gamesearch/index.py intersect()` I use an algorithm that takes advantage of the ascending order of game ids.
+If a token file has 1M entries, it will not iterate them all, it will only iterate what's neccessary.
+An improvement can be made by sorting tokens by increasing frequency order, to make the least amount of work while intersecting.

 The inverted index is file based, so it does not require to hold anything in memory.
 In addition, it allows the API to return new results without any downtime.